4-point-0/dev3-backend/README.md

 ## Environment Variables

-Copy `env.example` to the `.env`
+Copy `env.example` to the `.env` and populate it with proper values.

 ## Folder Structure

 ### /

+The root folder contains `env.example` file for configuring environment variables

+The`.eslintrc.json` file contains ESLint configuration.

-The root folder contains `env.example` and the ESLint configuration files under `.eslintrc.json`.
-It also contains the `.gitignore` file specifying which files GIT should ignore.
+The `.gitignore` file specifying which files GIT should ignore.

-There is an `.prettierrc` config file used for prettier code formatter.
+The `.prettierrc` config file is used for prettier code formatter.

 The `nest-cli.json` contains config for `@nestjs/cli` command-line interface tool.